kubeflow/community/guidelines/creating_dockerfiles.md

 ## Best Practices

-It is recommended to use a CVE scanning tool to report vulnerabilities in image being replaced and compare it with the report of the newer image.
+It is recommended to use a CVE scanning tool to report vulnerabilities in the image being replaced and compare it with the report of the newer image.
 This is to ensure that the CVE count reduces with each update to an image.